Daisy Johnson (Marvel Cinematic Universe): Concept and creation

-Daisy Johnson was created by Brian Michael Bendis and Gabriele Dell'Otto for Secret War #2.
+Daisy Johnson was created by Brian Michael Bendis and Gabriele Dell'Otto for Secret War No. 2.
 When the character of Skye was introduced to Agents of S.H.I.E.L.D., it was always intended that she would be the MCU version of Johnson, as executive producer Maurissa Tancharoen explained, "there are always the series of clearances, but we always knew we wanted to evolve Skye into something else.
 Daisy Johnson was the main character that we wanted to go for.
 We got confirmation on that very early on, so we've been on that track ever since."
 Bennet was cast as Skye in December 2012, out of more than 400 actresses who auditioned for the role.
 Unlike the comic version, Skye is an Inhuman; Jed Whedon explained that "We've created a different origin for her...we merged those two ideas together also because there are such rabid fans out there that if we stick to original story points from the comics, they will smell story points from miles away.
 Those two factors led us to coming up with a different notion of how she got her powers."